ACM40960/project-fischu42/README.md

 - `ps`: it stores the acceptance probabilites
 - `total_dist`: it stores the total distance travelled at a ceratin route

-For example running the following code will produce the following plot:
+For example running the following code will produce the following plots:

 `initial_r, best_r, Ts, ps, total_dist = SA(seed=42)`